 A Brief “Behind the Scenes” History of Pipeliner

 Pipeliner has, from the beginning, had its roots in such principles.
 Several years back we had been studying the Austrian School of Economic Thought, which places the entrepreneur front-and-center in economic theory.
-At the time we realized that a salesperson is actually an “entrepreneur within the enterprise,” and coined a new term to describe the salesperson: salespreneur.
+At the time we realized that a salesperson is actually an “entrepreneur within the enterpriseEnterprise Enterprise (in the context of sales) is a relatively large organization typically composed of multiple levels, locations, and departments which need multi-layer software systems that support collaboration across a large corporate environment.,” and coined a new term to describe the salesperson: salespreneur.

 We then realized that the concept of Pipeliner also embodied various economic principles from the Austrian School of Economic Thought—and so we brought these into the program as well.